dehotot/hbase-standalone/README.md

 No warranty is given or implied.

 It is not advised to use it to run your local particle accelerator ;)

+# thanks
+Thanks to https://github.com/HariSekhon @HariSekhon for the original inspiration and starting point.